 For first-time movers from the UK and US

-A plan for moving to Costa del Sol.
-Which area, what it costs, what paperwork goes in what order, and the mistakes that have caught out people who didn't know.
+A practical guide for first-time movers to Costa del Sol or Andalucía - covering what it costs, where to focus, what paperwork comes first, and the mistakes that catch people out.
 Written by someone who made the move.

 PDF + EPUB.
 Instant download.